 Alongside art sessions, the group also go on cultural day trips and studio visits to places of interest within the region.

 Cramlington Community choir meet on Wednesdays in term time, 1900-2100 at Doxford Methodist Church Hall, Doxford Place, Cramlington, NE23 6DY.
 Led by Jane Harland.
 A friendly welcoming choir of about 30.
 We sing songs old and new from around the world.
 No need to read music.
 Everyone welcome. £5 per session.
 For further information contact Jane by email: firstname.lastname@example.org

 A friendly tennis club based at Alexandra Park in Cramlington.
 All welcome and all abilities catered for.

-Players can access tennis as a member, key holder & non-member so there is something for everyone.
+Cramlington Community Tennis Programme has tennis for all ages and abilities.
+Players can access tennis as a member, key holder and non-member so there is something for everyone.